ylnhari/Courses_And_Trainings/Machine_Learning/GoogleProfessionalMachineLearningCertification/IntroductionToAIMLOnGoogleCloud/AI_Introduction.md

 ### AI
 AI is the broader field.
 It encompasses any technique that enables computers to mimic human intelligence.
 Think of it as the overarching goal: creating intelligent machines.
-Examples of AI include robots, self-driving cars, and even game-playing algorithms.It involves creating systems that can perform tasks that typically require human intelligence such as natural language, recognizing patterns and making decisions.
+Examples of AI include robots, Optimal Route planning,self-driving cars, and even game-playing algorithms.
+It involves creating systems that can perform tasks that typically require human intelligence such as natural language, recognizing patterns and making decisions.

 ![image](https://github.com/user-attachments/assets/f335cec5-c30e-48b0-9be4-dbd36f77ba9b)

 ### Machine learning
 Machine learning is a subset of AI.
 It focuses on enabling computers to learn from data without explicit programming.
 Instead of telling the computer exactly what to do step-by-step, we provide it with data, and it figures out the patterns and rules on its own.
-Machine learning powers applications like predictive analytics, image and speech recognition, recommendation systems, and autonomous vehicles and many more.
+Machine learning powers applications like image and speech recognition, chatbots, recommendation systems, and autonomous vehicles and many more.

 ![image](https://github.com/user-attachments/assets/958cb656-74eb-46ba-ab61-14be1f6dd748)

 Think of it like learning to ride a bike.
 You don't learn by someone giving you a list of precise instructions.
 You learn by doing – by trying, falling, adjusting, and gradually getting better.
 Machine learning is similar.
 The algorithm "tries" different approaches, gets feedback from the data, and adjusts its "strategy" until it can make accurate predictions.

 Every machine learning system involves these key components:
 - Data: In the context of machine learning, data is the raw material that fuels the learning process.
-It's the information that algorithms use to identify patterns, make predictions, and generate insights.
+It's the information that algorithms use to identify patterns and learn them.
 Data can take various forms, from structured data like numbers and tables to unstructured data like text, images, and audio.
 Think of data as the fuel that powers a machine learning model.
-Just like a car needs fuel to run, a machine learning model needs data to learn and make predictions.
+Just like a car needs fuel to run, a machine learning model needs data to learn and perform tasks.
 The quality and quantity of the data directly impact the performance of the model.ex:- Imagine you want to teach a child to recognize different animals.
 You would show them pictures of cats, dogs, birds, and other animals, explaining what each animal is.
 These pictures would be the "data" in this scenario.
 The child would then use this data to learn and identify new animals they encounter.

 - Algorithm: An algorithm is essentially a set of well-defined instructions or rules that a computer follows to solve a problem.
 In the context of machine learning, algorithms are the techniques that allow the computer to learn patterns, make predictions, and extract insights from data.
 Think of them as the "recipes" that the machine uses to "cook" up a model.
 There are many different algorithms, each suited to different types of problems.